michaelmunter/bitnapper/Betanapper/README.md

 # BETANAPPER

-A functional (but inferior) abductor of bits.
-Its submissive nature only allows it to steal from inattentive parent sites.
-Unadaptable and easily breaks down.
+A functional (but inferior) abductor of bits from passive parent sites (i.e. without dynamic loading).

 ## USE CASE